kenyon/puppet-bind/README.md

 ### What bind affects

-- the BIND package, service, and configuration files
+- the BIND package, service, configuration, and zone files
 - a [resolvconf](https://en.wikipedia.org/wiki/Resolvconf) package, by default
   [openresolv](https://roy.marples.name/projects/openresolv/), is installed if `resolvconf_service_enable` is `true`.
 This causes the localhost's BIND to be used in `/etc/resolv.conf`.

-If configured to install the backported package, also affects [APT](https://tracker.debian.org/pkg/apt) sources by ensuring that backports are available.
+- if configured to install the backported package, also affects [APT](https://tracker.debian.org/pkg/apt) sources by ensuring that backports are available.

 ### Setup requirements